Anshul123B/Shopping-Cart/Shopping Cart/Readme.md

 ## Acknowledgments

 This project was inspired by various online shopping cart examples and tutorials.
-We would like to express our gratitude to the open-source community for sharing their knowledge and code.
+I would like to express my gratitude to the open-source community for sharing their knowledge and code.

 ## Contact